 IsoEnergy does not derive any revenue from its operations.
 Its primary focus is the acquisition, exploration and evaluation of mineral properties.
 As a result, the loss per period has fluctuated depending on the Company's activity level and periodic variances in certain items.
 Quarterly periods are therefore not comparable.
-In the third quarter of 2020, the Company issued the Debentures which are accounted for as measured at fair value through profit and loss.
-This resulted in a fair value loss of \$7,451,317 in the three months ended December 31, 2020.
+In the third quarter of 2020, the Company issued the Debentures which are accounted for as measured at fair value through profit and loss which has resulted in losses from the revaluation of the Debentures in the last five quarters.

-LIQUIDITY AND CAPITAL RESOURCES
+LIQUIDITY AND RESOURCES

 IsoEnergy has no revenue-producing operations, earns only minimal interest income on cash, and is expected to have recurring operating losses.
-As at December 31, 2020, the Company had an accumulated deficit of \$18,566,260.
+As at December 31, 2021, the Company had an accumulated deficit of \$34,346,954.

-As at the date of this MD&A, the Company has approximately \$14.1 million in cash and \$13.0 million in working capital.
+As at the date of this MD&A, the Company has approximately \$12.6 million in cash, \$7.5 in marketable securities and \$19.0 million in working capital.

 On August 18, 2020, the Company issued the Debentures raising gross proceeds of US\$6 million.
-The funds raised positions the Company to continue its planned exploration and development activities at the Larocque East Project and planned pre-development activities, while maintaining current corporate capacity, which includes wages, consulting fees, professional fees, costs associated with the Company's office in Vancouver and fees and expenditures required to maintain all of its tenements.
+The funds raised positioned the Company to continue its planned exploration and development activities at the Larocque East Project and planned pre-development activities, while maintaining current corporate capacity, which includes wages, consulting fees, professional fees, costs associated with the Company's head office and fees and expenditures required to maintain all of its tenements.